-In this section, we discuss the relationship between our categorical DT theories in the previous section with the cohomological DT invariants whose foundation is established in~\cite{MR3353002}.
+In this section, we discuss the relationship between DT categories in the previous section with the cohomological DT invariants whose foundation is established in~\cite{MR3353002}.
 In~\cite{MR3815168}, it is proved that the periodic cyclic homology of the category of matrix factorization is isomorphic to the $\mathbb{Z}/2$-graded hypercohomology of the perverse sheaf of the vanishing cycles, and the discussion here is based on this result.
-Then we show that, under some technical assumptions, we relate the Euler characteristic of the periodic cyclic homology of our categorical DT theory with the numerical DT invariant defined by the Behrend function.
+Then we show that, under some technical assumptions, we relate the Euler characteristic of the periodic cyclic homology of our DT category with the numerical DT invariant defined by the Behrend function.

-\subsection{Periodic cyclic homologies (review)}
+\subsubsection{Periodic cyclic homologies (review)}

 Here we recall the definition of periodic cyclic homologies for small dg-categories introduced by Keller~\cite{MR1667558}.
 Our convention here is due to~\cite[Section~3.1]{MR3815168}.